These FAQ's are designed to shine a light on how the Codebots Platform works.

 What happens if the codebot gets it wrong?

-A codebot also writes its own testing targets.
+A codebot uses its own testing targets.
 This ensures that your application is behaving as expected.
 All tests use a business-readable language so that non-technical stakeholders can understand them.
 It's also important to note that the code written by a codebot is 100% developer readable.
 This means if a modification needs to be made, a developer can review the code and make the appropriate changes.